spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 ## General Concept of the Technical Viewpoint

-The technical viewpoint is mostly concerned with the question of how to get from the platform independent models of the logical viewpoint (logical components) to platform-specific models (technical components).
+The technical viewpoint and its instance, the technical view, are mostly concerned with the question of how to get from the platform independent models of logical viewpoint (logical components) to platform-specific models (technical components).
 In the following, we describe all models of the technical viewpoint including the software execution subsystem.

 In general, we see generic technical models on the first granularity layer (the overall system), which can then be refined to more specialized models on the next granularity layer(s).
 An example for such a refinement/specialization is the software execution subsystem.
 This is why we divide this chapter of the technical viewpoint into two parts.
 First, we present the [more generic models of the technical viewpoint on system layer](#technical-viewpoint-models-on-the-system-layer) and afterwards, the [models of the software execution subsystem on lower granularity layers](#technical-viewpoint-models-of-the-software-execution-subsystem).

-The presented approach targets various scenarios that may emerge in systems engineering.
+The presented approach targets various scenarios that may emerge in systems engineering, e.g.:

-1. Integration of technical components from various engineering disciplines.
-For instance, integration of a mechatronic component (incl. mechanics, electronics, and software).
+1. Integration of technical components from various engineering disciplines, e.g., integration of a mechatronic component (incl. mechanics, electronics, and software).
 Such a scenario can be supported by specific technical components and their dedicated interfaces to other technical components.
 2. Engineering a new system architecture in terms of hardware topology.
 Engineering a more centralized architecture requires an overview of computation resources and communication resources that are intended for the new system.

 We also envision combinations of these.
 The proposed approach enables that.

-The modeled behavior in the [logical viewpoint](/concepts/modeling_framework/logical_viewpoint.html) can be seen as requirement for the behavior in the technical viewpoint.
-In this project, we do not provide further behavior models within the technical viewpoint and do not verify in the technical viewpoint the modeled behavior of the logical viewpoint.
+The modeled behavior in a [logical view](/concepts/modeling_framework/logical_viewpoint.html) can be seen as requirement for the behavior of the corresponding technical view.
+In this project, we do not provide further behavior models for technical views and do not verify in technical views the modeled behavior of the logical views.
 However, we provide all the input for such behavior modeling and verification through our technical viewpoint concepts like tracing logical components to technical components and tasks, the task architecture in general, the platform architecture, their interfaces, and the deployment of tasks to execution components.
 More on this in the next sections.

 The following sections will, as already mentioned, cover first the more general technical elements (mainly on the system granularity layer) and then the software execution subsystem in detail.